mnelson4/yet-another-related-posts-plugin/readme.txt

 = 5.0.1 =
 * Revert name back to YARPP
+* When attempting to re-add indexes, if they already exist consider it successful
+* Fixed related posts in Gutenberg editor

 = 5.0 =
 * NARPP, a fork of YARPP, created.
 Everything included/enabled (no more Pro-only features), renamed classes (but not database options, constants, hooks, or customizable templates in order to maintain backward compatibility)